CAPTION: The wicked Miss Minchin grouses over the charming girls in Lakeshore Players' A Little Princess December 4-14.

-Funding for "The Mystery of Edwin Drood" was made possible in part by the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund, and from generous contributions from Lakeshore Players supporters.
+Funding for A Little Princess was made possible in part by the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund, and from generous contributions from Lakeshore Players supporters.

 CAST MEMBERS AND COMMUNITIES: